chanchalKhatua/DevOps-Lecture-Notesfromscalar/AWS1mynote/VPC_CLOUDWATCH/VPC.md

 ## **2. Networking Components & Gateways**

 ### **Internet Gateway (IGW)**
+An Internet Gateway acts as a bridge between a VPC and the public internet, enabling bidirectional communication.
+It allows resources within a VPC—such as EC2 instances in public subnets—to be accessible from the internet and to initiate outbound connections to the internet.
+Resources must have public IP addresses to use the IGW for internet access, and the IGW does not modify the source IP address of the traffic.
+It is a highly available, fully managed service that is attached to a single VPC and supports both IPv4 and IPv6 traffic.
+There is no additional cost for having an IGW, but you are charged for outbound internet traffic.

 * **Function:** Enables communication between the VPC and the public internet.
 * **Characteristics:** Horizontally scaled, redundant, highly available.
 * **Role:** Provides a target for internet-bound traffic (`0.0.0.0/0`) in a public subnet's route table.

 ### **NAT Gateway**
+NAT Gateway is designed to allow instances in private subnets to initiate outbound connections to the internet while preventing unsolicited inbound traffic from the internet.
+It translates the private IP addresses of instances in a private subnet to a public IP address (typically its own Elastic IP) before sending traffic to the internet.
+This translation ensures that external services cannot initiate connections to the private instances, enhancing security.
+A NAT Gateway only supports outbound traffic and is used for tasks like software updates or retrieving data from external sources.
+It is a managed service that must be created within a specific Availability Zone and is not shared across VPCs.
+However, it can be indirectly shared across VPCs using transit gateways or VPC peering, which can reduce costs and simplify management.
+Unlike the IGW, a NAT Gateway incurs charges based on its creation and usage, including data processing and number of connections.
 * **Function:** Allows instances in a **Private Subnet** to initiate outbound connections to the internet (e.g., for updates) while preventing inbound connections.
 * **Deployment:** Must be launched in a **Public Subnet** and requires an Elastic IP (EIP).
 * **Benefit:** Managed service, highly available within its AZ, auto-scales bandwidth (up to 5 Gbps, bursting higher).
+---
+A key technical point is that a NAT Gateway relies on an Internet Gateway to reach the public internet.
+When a private instance sends traffic through the NAT Gateway, the NAT Gateway forwards the request to the Internet Gateway, which then routes it to the internet.
+The response is routed back through the NAT Gateway, which translates the source IP back to the original private IP before sending it to the instance.
+This dependency means that a route to the Internet Gateway must be configured in the route table of the public subnet where the NAT Gateway resides.
+---
 ### **Route Tables**
 * A set of rules (routes) that determine where network traffic from your subnet is directed.
 * **Constraint:** Every subnet must be associated with exactly one route table.